Clinton blames misogyny, FBI, Russia, herself for 2016 loss

-NEW YORK (AP) — Hillary Clinton said Tuesday that she’s taking responsibility for her 2016 election loss but believes misogyny, Russian interference and questionable decisions by the FBI also influenced the outcome.
+NEW YORK (AP) — Hillary Clinton said on Tuesday that she’s taking responsibility for her 2016 election loss but believes misogyny, Russian interference and questionable decisions by the FBI influenced the outcome.

 “It wasn’t a perfect campaign.
 There is no such thing,” Clinton said in a question-and-answer-session with CNN’s Christiane Amanpour.
 “But I was on the way to winning until a combination of (FBI Director) Jim Comey’s letter on Oct.
 28 and Russian WikiLeaks raised doubts in the minds of people who were inclined to vote for me but got scared off.”

-She reminded the enthusiastic audience packed with women that she ultimately earned 3 million more votes than President Donald Trump.
+She reminded the enthusiastic audience packed with women that she earned 3 million more votes than Republican Donald Trump, who won more Electoral College votes and won the election.

 She also highlighted Russia’s role in hacking into her campaign’s internal emails and subsequently coordinating their release on WikiLeaks.
-U.S. intelligence agencies are investigating whether Russia coordinated with Trump associates to influence the election.
+U.S. intelligence agencies are investigating whether Russia coordinated with Trump associates to influence the election, something Russia has denied.

 “He (Russian President Vladimir Putin) certainly interfered in our election,” Clinton said.
-“And it’s clear he interfered to hurt me and help his opponent.”
+“And it’s clear he interfered to hurt me and help my opponent.”

 Amanpour also asked Clinton whether she was a victim of misogyny.